matter-labs/zksync-era/docs/setup-dev.md

 ## `clang`

 In order to compile RocksDB, you must have LLVM available.
-On debian-based linux it can be installed as follows:
+On Debian-based Linux it can be installed as follows:

-On linux:
+On Linux:

 ```bash
 sudo apt-get install build-essential pkg-config cmake clang lldb lld